Zhuang people: Rise of the Nong

+The major Zhuang clans were the Huang, Nong, and Wei.
 During the early Song period, the Huang clan was left in charge of the You and Zuo rivers.
-The Wei had settled on the Song-Viet boarder.
+The Wei had settled on the Song-Viet border.
 However the power of the Nong clan increased and began to upset Huang supremacy.
 By the early Song, they ruled over an area known as Temo, which stretched from modern Wenshan Zhuang and Miao Autonomous Prefecture in the west to Jingxi in the east and Guangyuanzhou (Quảng Nguyên, now Cao Bằng province) in the south.
 Emperor Taizong of Song (r.
 976–997) bestowed special favors on Nong leadership, acknowledging that they had succeeded the Huang in the Zuo River region.

 The Guangyuan zhou Man-barbarian Nong clan came from the south west... of Yongzhou and held the districts there.
 The terrain was steep mountains and inaccessible valleys; it produced gold and cinnabar.
 A good many people lived there.
 They wore their hair long and fastened their clothes on the left.
 They loved to fight and struggle and regarded death lightly.
 Earlier the leaders were of the Wei, Huang, Zhou and Nong clans which were constantly contending and pillaging each other....
 The Huang clan offered pledges and 13 Bu-districts and 29 Man-barbarian Zhou-districts were established.